mrquincle/conscious-machines/README.md

-conscious-machines
+Conscious machines
 ==================

 How to build conscious machines!?

-Currently, this repository contains yet no software, we are starting with collecting information on how to do this on the [wiki](https://github.com/mrquincle/conscious-machines/wiki).
+Currently, this repository contains no software.
+It is just flards of texts to make up my mind.